-A question we get asked all the time is what's the best bus to turn into a skoolie?
+A question we get asked all the time is what's the best used bus to turn into a skoolie conversion?
 There are so many things to consider when buying a used school bus, or any used vehicle for that matter, especially when you want to convert it into your new off-grid tiny home on wheels.
 This guide will give you a step by step checklist on what to look for, who can help you, and what mistakes you could make, that can cost you THOUSANDS of dollars, if you don’t know the basics before you take the big step into building your own school bus conversion.

 - “What’s the best bus for a school bus conversion?”